-- (1) A Trainee will not be subject to practice review. - (2) A practice review of an individual Registrant, other than a Trainee, may be authorized by the Audit and Practice Review Committee pursuant to section 63(4) of the PGA [Audits and practice reviews], or by the Registrar or the Investigation Committee pursuant to section 65(4) of the PGA [Complaints], if - (a) the individual Registrant consents, or - (b) information obtained through an audit, a complaint, a practice review, or an investigation indicates that the individual Registrant might have - (i) contravened the PGA, the regulations or the Bylaws, - (ii) failed to comply with a standard, limit or condition imposed under the PGA, - (iii) acted in a manner that constitutes Professional Misconduct or Conduct Unbecoming a Registrant, or - (iv) acted in a manner that constitutes Incompetent performance of duties undertaken while engaged in the Regulated Practice. - (3) An individual Registrant subject to practice review must be provided with written notice of the practice review. - (4) Pursuant to section 63(5)(a) of the PGA [Audits and practice reviews], an individual Registrant subject to practice review must co-operate with the practice review process, including - (a) answering questions posed to the individual Registrant, - (b) providing access to all requested information, files, or records in the individual Registrant's possession or control, and - (c) undergoing an interview with an assessor, either in person or by Electronic Means. - (5) Before an assessor provides the assessor's report of the practice review to the Audit and Practice Review Committee, the individual Registrant subject to practice review must be provided with - (a) the assessor's report of the practice review, and - (b) an opportunity to provide a written response to the assessor with respect to the issues considered in the assessor's report of the practice review within a specified time period.
+- (1) The following categories of individual Registrants are exempt from practice reviews: - (a) Trainees: - (b) life members or life limited licensees. - (2) A practice review of an individual Registrant, other than a Registrant exempted pursuant to subsection (1), may be authorized by the Audit and Practice Review Committee pursuant to section 63(4) of the PGA [Audits and practice reviews], or by the Registrar or the Investigation Committee pursuant to section 65(4) of the PGA [Complaints], if - (a) the individual Registrant consents, or - (b) information obtained through an audit, a complaint, a practice review, or an investigation indicates that the individual Registrant might have - (i) contravened the PGA, the regulations or the Bylaws, - (ii) failed to comply with a standard, limit or condition imposed under the PGA, - (iii) acted in a manner that constitutes Professional Misconduct or Conduct Unbecoming a Registrant, or - (iv) acted in a manner that constitutes Incompetent performance of duties undertaken while engaged in the Regulated Practice. - (3) An individual Registrant subject to practice review must be provided with written notice of the practice review. - (4) Pursuant to section 63(5)(a) of the PGA [Audits and practice reviews], an individual Registrant subject to practice review must co-operate with the practice review process, including - (a) answering questions posed to the individual Registrant,

-- (6) After reviewing the assessor's report of the practice review, any written response from the individual Registrant subject to practice review, and any subsequent recommendations from the assessor, the Audit and Practice Review Committee must - (a) close the practice review file, - (b) pursuant to section 63(5)(c) of the PGA [Audits and practice reviews], impose limits or conditions on the practice of the Regulated Practice by the individual Registrant, including - (i) restricting the practice that may be engaged in by the individual Registrant, - (ii) requiring that the individual Registrant be overseen by another Registrant when engaged in the Regulated Practice, and - (iii) requiring that the individual Registrant undertake additional training, or - (c) disclose or provide records or information from the practice review to the Investigation Committee pursuant to section 110(3) of the PGA [Confidentiality committee matters] or notify the Investigation Committee pursuant to section 110(4) of the PGA [Confidentiality committee matters], as applicable, and provide written notice to the individual Registrant.
+- (b) providing access to all requested information, files, or records in the individual Registrant's possession or control, and - (c) undergoing an interview with an assessor, either in person or by Electronic Means. - (5) Before an assessor provides the assessor's report of the practice review to the Audit and Practice Review Committee, the individual Registrant subject to practice review must be provided with - (a) the assessor's report of the practice review, and - (b) an opportunity to provide a written response to the assessor with respect to the issues considered in the assessor's report of the practice review within a specified time period. - (6) After reviewing the assessor's report of the practice review, any written response from the individual Registrant subject to practice review, and any subsequent recommendations from the assessor, the Audit and Practice Review Committee must - (a) close the practice review file, - (b) pursuant to section 63(5)(c) of the PGA [Audits and practice reviews], impose limits or conditions on the practice of the Regulated Practice by the individual Registrant, including - (i) restricting the practice that may be engaged in by the individual Registrant, - (ii) requiring that the individual Registrant be overseen by another Registrant when engaged in the Regulated Practice, and - (iii) requiring that the individual Registrant undertake additional training, or - (c) disclose or provide records or information from the practice review to the Investigation Committee pursuant to section 110(3) of the PGA [Confidentiality committee matters] or notify the Investigation Committee pursuant to section 110(4) of the PGA [Confidentiality committee matters], as applicable, and provide written notice to the individual Registrant.